KredeGC/BitStream/README.md

 If you only need certain features, you can simply include the ones you need.
 The files are stored in categories:
-* `quantization/` - Files relating to quantizing types into fewer bits
+* [`quantization/`](https://github.com/KredeGC/BitStream/tree/master/include/bitstream/quantization/) - Files relating to quantizing floats and quaternions into fewer bits
-* `stream/` - Files relating to streams that read and write bits
+* [`stream/`](https://github.com/KredeGC/BitStream/tree/master/include/bitstream/stream/) - Files relating to streams that read and write bits
-* `traits/` - Files relating to various serialization traits, like serializble strings, integrals etc.
+* [`traits/`](https://github.com/KredeGC/BitStream/tree/master/include/bitstream/traits/) - Files relating to various serialization traits, like serializble strings, integrals etc.

 It is also possible to dynamically put a break point or trap when a bitstream would have otherwise returned false.
 This can be great for debugging custom serialization code, but should generally be left our of production code.
 Simply `#define BS_DEBUG_BREAK` before including any of the library header files if you want to break when an operation fails.